 One of the most popular recipes I’ve shared at gluten free food expos is my gluten free baguette.
 It draws a crowd every time.
 The smell of fresh-baked yeast bread, the gorgeous crust, the crunch on the outside with the pillowy soft centers … I haven’t met anyone yet (gluten free or not!) who didn’t think this gluten free baguette was incredible.

 There are a couple of secrets I’ll share with you about getting this bread just right.

 One is to use my gfJules™ Pizza Crust Mix.
 I know it sounds crazy but it’s a no-fail, so-easy-you-could-make-it-every-night critical ingredient.
 I’ve given you a scratch recipe to use with my flour if you’d prefer to make it without the herbs that flavor my pizza crust mix, but you must use my gfJules™ flour and either milk powder or almond meal, as noted.
 Both ingredients are essential to achieving the crunchy crust with the soft centers.
-(This recipe is easily doubled, by the way, so you can use 2 packets of my gfJules™ Pizza Crust Mix and have enough to share!)
+(This recipe is easily doubled, by the way, just use the whole canister of my gfJules™ Pizza Crust Mix and have enough to share!)

 Unless you have an industrial spritzing oven for baguettes, another key is hand spritzing with water.
 You need a clean spray bottle and you need to spritz, spritz, spritz if you want your baguette to be crunchy.
 If you’d prefer to make a softer Italian Bread loaf, don’t spritz, and cover the bread during the second half of the bake time with foil to keep it soft all the way through.